 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Maine is only a touch ahead of the national average at the Initial Application, and the Reconsideration level.
-However, trailing behind the national average at the Hearing level.
+As the table shows, Maine is only a touch ahead of the national average at the Initial Application, and the Reconsideration md Hearing level.

 Maine Initial Application Approval Over Time

 |Initial Application Approval Rate||2022||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

 As the table and the below chart show, Maine has more or less hovered around the national average of Initial Applications going back to at least 2011.
-In 2021, Maine ranked 33rd in the nation in terms of percentage approval of Initial Applications.
-While approval rates have improved ever so slightly in Maine over the last few years, they still are basically the same as the national average.
+In 2022, Maine ranked 20th in the nation in terms of percentage approval of Initial Applications.
+Approval rates have improved slightly in Maine over the last few years, they are now above the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.